-Manner of vesting (f)
+(f) Manner of vesting

 Participants may retain their vested shares in the LTIP until they choose to voluntarily withdraw them.
-If a participant ceases to be an employee for whatever reason, he or she will be required to withdraw their vested shares within 90 days of such event occurring.
+If a participant ceases to be an employee for whatever reason, they will be required to withdraw their vested shares within 90 days of such event occurring.
 Vesting is conditional upon the participant paying for any income tax and employee National Insurance contributions due (or local law equivalents) or undertaking to make such a payment.